nuejs/nue/packages/www/docs/server-development.md

 export default server
 ```

 Same code runs everywhere.
 No connection strings, no environment variables, no platform-specific adaptations.
-See [Edge first](/docs/edge-first) for conceptual details.
+See [Server APIs](server-api) for conceptual details.

 ## Setting up